chessparov/Poker/README.md

 The idea behind this project is to provide a tool for assisting the player during a Poker game, particularly by analyzing in real time a hand given a user input and thus helping the player to improve his strategy and decision making by offering probability based predictions.

+### Suggestions
+For an optimal user experience make sure you run the program directly in terminal by running the following command line:

+``python3 Poker.py``

+If you still prefer running the code through your IDE, make sure you enable terminal emulation in the configuration file of your current project.

 ## Code Structure
 The program is built using OOP paradigms.
 Each entity has its own class and methods and custom exceptions are added to improve error handling.